mtraeger/artnet-weblight/README.md

 ## Devices

 Each virtual device has 10 channels.
-First device 0 starts at channel 1, second device 1 at channel 11...
+First device 0 starts at channel 1, second device 1 at channel 11 and so on...

 50 devices are possible on one universe (one instance of this application).